 By contrast, Bernard Madoff’s brokerage, which also collapsed in 2008, counts 5,162 filings and 16,519 claims for $17.3 billion of lost principal; its advisers took $646 million.
 AMR Corp., the American Airlines parent that filed for bankruptcy a year ago, has more than 5,800 filings and accrues professional fees of about $15 million to $20 million a month.

 Lehman, once the fourth-largest investment bank, is still liquidating from offices in Manhattan’s Time & Life Building after exiting bankruptcy in March.
-It herded creditors such as Goldman Sachs Group Inc. (GS) into groups during the credit crisis and issued 379 bulk objections to their claims.
+It herded creditors such as Goldman Sachs Group Inc. (GS:US) into groups during the credit crisis and issued 379 bulk objections to their claims.
 Lehman also settled a fight with creditors in a payment plan that allotted more money to derivatives claimants including Goldman Sachs and less to bondholders such as Paulson & Co.
 Both groups proposed rival plans to pay Lehman’s debt.

 Lehman collected $16.8 billion from 1.7 million derivatives trades and agreed to sell apartment owner Archstone Inc. for $6.5 billion, after a court fight with one of the eventual buyers, Sam Zell’s Equity Residential.